EternalStorm4444/Adventure-Game-KHE2020/README.md

 A modified version of Collosal Cave Adventure can be played online on AMC's website at the following link: https://www.amc.com/shows/halt-and-catch-fire/exclusives/colossal-cave-adventure

-# Contribution

-Contribution the project is welcome!

-# Future

 The story behind this project is actually a little funny.
 Collosal Scifi Adventure was original a sleep-deprived innovation conceived as a hackathon idea during Kent Hack Enough 2020.
 Because the hackathon was retro (80's) themed it seemed like an awesome idea.
 We made it through the night coding in shifts but as